 And don’t even get us started on the three(!) peeing statues you can find here!

-We’re pretty sure that by the time you’ve finished reading this blog, you would have come around to our way of thinking.
+We’re pretty sure that by the time you’ve finished reading this blog, you‘ll come around to our way of thinking.

 Known for its creamy velvety melt-in-the-mouth texture, Belgian chocolate is famous all over the world.
 And tourists flock to the country’s capital by the bucket load in search of authentic Belgian chocolate to eat, drink, take home as a souvenir and basically inhale it in any way they can.